The First Sessions

-The First Sessions is a 2003 compilation album of early recordings by American rock musician Warren Zevon, including his short-lived folk pop duo lyme & cybelle.
+The First Sessions is a 2003 compilation album of early recordings by American rock musician Warren Zevon, including his short-lived folk pop duo Lyme & Cybelle.

 Recording and release

-The First Sessions represents most of the early recordings from Zevon, when he was a member of the Los Angeles folk rock scene of the 1960s, including his time in the duo lyme & cybelle with Violet Santangelo.
+The First Sessions represents most of the early recordings from Zevon, when he was a member of the Los Angeles folk rock scene of the 1960s, including his time in the duo Lyme & Cybelle with Violet Santangelo.
 The compilation is mostly made up of a series of singles the group recorded, along with scattered sessions that Zevon did as a solo artist.

+The final two tracks, "Song 7" and "Write If You Get Work", were recorded by Lyme & Cybelle after Zevon had left the duo, and Wayne Erwin had taken over as "Stephen Lyme".
+Zevon had no involvement in any capacity whatsoever on these tracks.

 Reception

 The editorial staff of AllMusic Guide gave the release three out of five stars, with reviewer Richie Unterberger emphasizing how uneven the compilation is, going from "nice folk-rock-pop tunes" to "dull" ones.
 A review in No Depression calls the compilation "missed opportunities" that has several desirable qualities, from the liner notes and design of the packaging, to Zevon's "rapier wit" and a "powerful solo" in "A Bullet for Ramona".